 4. Be spontaneous

-Yes, I know, I just said how important planning was.
-I’m not changing my mind here.
-On the contrary, I strongly believe good planning allows you to be flexible and even spontaneous.
+Yes, I know.
+I just said how vital planning was.
+I'm not changing my mind here.
+On the contrary, I firmly believe good planning allows you to be flexible and spontaneous.

 Dwight D. Eisenhower said -